sverker/webasm-test/README.md

 2> M = wasm_runtime_nif:new().
 ```

-`call_raw/3` is used to call functions that use plain integer and float argument
+Function `call_raw/3` is used to call functions that use plain integer and float
-and return types:
+types for arguments and return value:

 ```erlang
 2> wasm_runtime_nif:call_raw(M, add_I32, [4,7]).
 11
 ```

-`call/3` is used to call functions that use the erl_nif_wasm.h interface to read
+Function `call/3` is used to call functions that use the `erl_nif_wasm.h`
-and create Erlang terms.
+interface to read and create Erlang terms.
 ```erlang
 3> wasm_runtime_nif:call(M, add_terms, [4,7]).
 11